AlistairKeiller/sample-ackermann-amr/tutorial/tutorial.md

 </details>

-### 2.2 The Pytorch Model used to Train and Drive the AMR
+### 2.2 The PyTorch Model used to Train and Drive the AMR

 With a clear user interface that allows the user to navigate the training workflow, the next step in the extension development is to implement an AI model with its training and evaluation functions.

 #### 2.2.1 Open `ackermann_amr_policy_start.py`

 Open `ackermann_amr_policy_start.py` in the `exts/omni.sample.ackermann_amr_trainer/omni/sample/ackermann_amr_trainer`folder.
 This class defines the nature of the AI model.
 In this case we are using a very typical fully-connected model based off of resnet18.
-If you would like to learn more detail on how neural networks work; I highly reccomend the Deep Learning Institute's [*Getting Started With Deep Learning*](https://courses.nvidia.com/courses/course-v1:DLI+S-FX-01+V1/).
+If you would like to learn more detail on how neural networks work; I highly recommend the Deep Learning Institute's [*Getting Started With Deep Learning*](https://courses.nvidia.com/courses/course-v1:DLI+S-FX-01+V1/).
 Here are the main components of the AI policy:

 1. Its base model
 2. How the layers are connected
 3. How the nodes are activated
 4. How the images are processed
-5. How forward propogation is performed
+5. How forward propagation is performed

 #### 2.2.2 Add Image Processing Transform